azuritecoin/OnnxDiffusersUI/README.md

 `python convert_original_stable_diffusion_to_diffusers.py --checkpoint_path="./trinart2_step115000.ckpt" --dump_path="./trinart2_step115000_diffusers"`
 `python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="./trinart2_step115000_diffusers" --output_path="./trinart2_step115000_onnx"`
 NOTE: make sure the `--dump_path` in the first script and the `--model_path` is the same folder name.

+Once you have your newly converted model, you can pass it to the scripts using the `--model` parameter:
+`python ./onnxUI.py --model="./waifu_diffusion_onnx"`